DanGunvald/AutomaticCurtain/README.md

 Using esp8266 for wifi gateway and arduino mini pro for controller.
 Stepper driver drv8825 is more silent then a4988.

+Hoping to make at drawing soon, to explain how stuff is put together.

 https://www.thingiverse.com/thing:2426076